Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 Old Dominion Stats and Trends

-- This year, the Monarchs have just two ATS wins in five games as an underdog of 7 points or more.
+- In Old Dominion's nine games this season, it has five wins against the spread.

+- The Monarchs have covered the spread twice this year when underdogs by 7 points or more (in five chances).

-- Old Dominion's games this year have hit the over on four of nine set point totals (44.4%).
+- Old Dominion's games this season have hit the over on four of nine set point totals (44.4%).

 - In games that Old Dominion churns out over 388.0 yards, the team is 3-1 against the spread and 2-2 overall.